Clinton 2016 campaign lawyer acquitted of lying to the FBI - NewsBreak

 Clinton 2016 campaign lawyer acquitted of lying to the FBI

-The verdict marks a clear setback for Durham’s work, especially since Trump supporters have looked to the probe to expose what they contend was egregious bias by law enforcement officials who investigated the ex-president's campaign.
-The outcome is likely to hasten questions about the purpose of the inquiry and its cost to taxpayers, especially since the three criminal cases Durham has brought so far have fallen short of establishing any sort of sweeping conspiracy to frame Trump or derail his candidacy.

-The jury deliberated for several hours Friday afternoon and Tuesday morning before reaching its verdict.
+The jury deliberated for several hours on Friday afternoon and Tuesday morning before reaching its verdict.

 Speaking to reporters outside the courthouse after the verdict was delivered, Sussmann said he “told the truth to the FBI, and the jury clearly recognized that with their unanimous verdict today.”